martyboggs/threejs-world/_posts/2016-12-18-getting-started-with-threejs.md

 ## Setting the Scene
 Now that the canvas element is in place and the libarary is loaded, we can create our scene, camera and renderer objects.
 These are the three required objects we'll need before we can see anything on the canvas.

+We'll also add a light object to the scene so we can see the mesh we'll add in the next step.

-Add the following JavaScript between the script tags below the threejs library tags:
+Add the following JavaScript between the script tags below the three.js script tags:

 ```javascript
 var scene = new THREE.Scene();